nickcrider/ot-docs/docs/get_started.md

 protocol.

 The object `protocol` is the *protocol context*, which represents the robot and its capabilities.
-It is always an instance of the `opentrons.protocol_api.contextsProtocolContext` class (though you'll never have to instantiate one yourself - it is always passed in to `run()`), and it is tagged as such in the example protocol to allow most editors to give you autocomplete.
+It's always an instance of the `opentrons.protocol_api.contextsProtocolContext` class (though you'll never have to instantiate one yourself–it's always passed in to `run()`), and it's tagged as such in the example protocol to allow most editors to give you autocomplete.

 The protocol context has two responsibilities: